Candy Mossler: Media coverage and trial

 Mossler, a former model with platinum blond hair and a southern accent, was notable for her on-camera charm.
 While jail inmates shouted obscenities at her, she would smile and blow kisses at the cameras.

 The courtroom was filled to maximum capacity with spectators every day of the murder trial.
 People brought their lunches with them and ate during court proceedings in order to retain their seats all day.
 The subject matter was considered so prurient that people under the age of 21 were turned away.
 During the course of their trial, lawyer Percy Foreman declined to call any witnesses to the stand, in direct contrast to the district attorney, who called a number of questionably relevant witnesses.
 Instead, Foreman emphasized his closing statement which, by many accounts, was extremely compelling.
 Both Mossler and Powers were acquitted.

-Police officers and the district attorney's office declined to continue the search for Jacques Mossler's murderers afterwards, as they maintained their initial conclusion that Candace Mossler and her lover had committed the crime.
-Eventually, Powers and Mossler drifted apart and Mossler remarried.
+Police officers and the district attorney's office declined to continue the search for Jacques Mossler's murderers afterwards, as they maintained their initial conclusion that Mossler and her lover had committed the crime.
+Eventually, Powers and Mossler drifted apart, and Mossler remarried.

 In 1966, Mossler was the silent partner of her friend, singer Judy Garland, in Weatherby Records (titled after Mossler's maiden name), which Garland announced she would be recording for, along with signing other performers for.
 However, the venture never got off of the ground, in part due to adverse publicity when Mossler's involvement became known, and Garland signed a recording contract with ABC Records instead.